 I am removing the link to the ‘Here to Help’ program, a thinly-veiled piece of Reckitt Benckiser propaganda that does much more to harm the lives of opioid addicts than to improve them.
 The connection isn’t real complicated, but might take a moment or two of your concentration to understand.

 The impact of RB’s actions extend beyond raising the price of their signature product– an action that by itself costs untold lives.
 The hyped concern over the safety of buprenorphine also strongly impacts the debate over raising the 100-patient limit faced by current providers.
 That means the doctors like me, with a waiting list of 80 people, must reconcile the wait list with obituaries as they appear in the paper each week– rather than treat those in need.
-But to RB, as the deaths add up each week, the most important thing isn’t to open more doors to treatment, but rather that the film be successful.
+But to RB, the most important thing isn’t to open more doors to treatment, but rather that the film be successful.

 The National Alliance of Advocates for Buprenorphine Treatment has never been publicly critical of Reckitt Benckiser, even as they release a report on the reasons to increase the 100-patient cap on buprenorphine treatment.
 In fact, it is hard to find anyone critical of RB these days– SAMHSA, CSAT, NIDA… pick the initials.
 I guess it helps sometimes to be the 400-pound gorilla– especially when the zookeepers appear to be 90-pound weaklings.
 Or maybe there are only so many bananas to go around these days.